cutimage - Fotolia

 Organizations often adopt Office 365 as a way of simplifying IT operations.
-Microsoft takes care of mundane IT tasks such as patch management, backups and making sure that Office 365 servers are configured
+Microsoft takes care of mundane IT tasks such as patch management, backups and making sure that Office 365 servers are configured in a way that conforms to Microsoft's latest best practices.
+In spite of all of these benefits, however, Office 365 can lure administrators into a false sense of security when it comes to backups.

 Microsoft does back up the Office 365 servers.
 However, they create these backups primarily as a way of protecting the Office 365 infrastructure -- not the customer data.
 As a general rule, Microsoft does not restore data at the request of Office 365 customers.
 This means that, although your data is largely protected against an Office 365 server crash, it is not protected against accidental deletion or modification by your users.